 How Much Money Should You Spend for a Violin?

 As talked about above, the price of a violin can range widely relying on the quality, materials, and whether or not it was handmade.
 We’ve got a great guide on violin price as well so you’ll be able to understand what your budget needs to be.
 You also need to consider whether you’ll purchase or rent into the violin cost.

 New violins cost between $200-$5000, but the violin worth will depend upon the level (beginner, intermediate, advanced) of the violin and the quality of the craftsmanship used to make the violin.
 Craftsmanship and materials, specifically, are major elements in figuring out the price of a violin.

 Violin Price by Player’s Level

-Violins come in different levels for players on totally different stages of their musical careers.
+Violins come in different levels for players at totally different stages of their musical careers.
 Many beginners begin by renting violins to ensure that they wish to proceed to play long-term.
 That is undoubtedly a cheap way, especially in case you only play for a year or two in school.